Lecture and discussion | Marie-José Van Hee and David Kohn

 Micha Bandini is an architect, urban planner and artist based in Tuscany.
 In 1967 she enrolled at Rome where she also assisted Bruno Zevi.
 After graduating she taught design with professor Ludovico Quaroni and worked for Giuseppe Samona.
 In 1979 she joined the Architectural Association where she founded and co-directed the History and Theory Graduate Programme for the following 14 years.
 In 1990 she became the Head of Architecture and Interior Design at the University of North London.

-Luigi Snozzi is one of the most influential architects, city planners and teachers in Europe.
-Born in 1932 in Mendrisio, Switzerland, he studied with Livio Vacchini and Aurelio Galfetti at the ETH Zürich, and started his architectural practice in the late 1950s in Locarno.
-One of his most acclaimed works is the long term urban redevelopment of the historical town Monte Carasso, Ticino.
+Luigi Snozzi is one of the most respected and highly regarded architects in Europe.
+Born in 1932 in Mendrisio, Switzerland, he studied with Livio Vacchini and Aurelio Galfetti at the ETH in Zürich, and started his architectural practice in the late 1950s in Locarno.
+One of his most acclaimed works is the long term urban redevelopment of the historical town Monte Carasso in Ticino.
 A tireless critic he has exhibited internationally since 1993 winning numerous prizes and awards.

-Daniel Serafimovski is a senior lecturer at the Cass School of Art, Architecture and Design in London where he runs a Postgraduate Design Unit with Pierre d’Avoine.
+Daniel Serafimovski is a senior lecturer at the Cass School of Architecture in London where he runs a Postgraduate Design Unit with Pierre d’Avoine.
 He was visiting professor at KNUA, Seoul, and is associated with the Royal Danish Academy.
-His architectural work has two parallel strands: residential projects and a series of prototypes of ‘architectural figures’.
-His design research, writing and teaching is based on an understanding of architecture as art.
+His work has two parallel strands: residential projects and a series of prototypes of ‘architectural figures’.
+His design research, writing and teaching is based on understanding of architecture as art.
 He is presently working on a momograph on Luigi Snozzi.

 Martino Tattara is the co-founder of DOGMA and head of research & teaching at ETH Studio Basel where he teaches with Jacques Herzog and Pierre de Meuron.
 Before joining Studio Basel he taught at the Berlage Institute in Rotterdam and was visiting professor at the Università di Cagliari.
 His theoretical work focuses on the relationship between architecture and large-scale urban design.
 He has widely published and lectures on topics related to the project of the city.